prabapro/slt-broadband-usage-checker-chrome-extension/README.md

 ## 9. Best Practices

 1. Use ES module syntax in all files except `content.js`
+2. Update the version in `package.json` - Vite will automatically update the version in `manifest.json` & `popup.html` during the build process.
-2. Keep the build script updated if you add new files or change the project structure
+3. Keep the build script updated if you add new files or change the project structure
-3. Regularly test the extension in Chrome to catch any issues early
+4. Regularly test the extension in Chrome to catch any issues early